Qiugu-He/Blog/README.md

 <br/>

 ## Multi-User Blogging Platform
-This blog is built using MERN stack - React, Node Express, NextJs, and MongoDB
+This blog is built using React, Node Express, and MongoDB

 Address (Cloud service provided by Digital Ocean): http://167.99.183.216/